 bespoke options can be discussed

-I have a collection of Moleskine books dating back decades in which I write and draw stuff.
+I have a collection of notebooks dating back decades in which I write and draw stuff.
 In one of these, I found a drawing of some poppies which I had done for no appreciable reason other than they looked collectively both sad and knowing.
 Last Remembrance Day, I vowed to turn the image into something a bit more formal and this is the result.
-The simplicity is important as is the random couple of tall anomalies.

 25% of profit on this item will be donated to veterans' charities.